-Elizabeth turns to Joanne with the utmost sincere expression.
+Elizabeth turned to Joanne with the utmost sincere expression.
 “I’m not trying to be nosy.
 How long do you think he’ll roam around?
 Freedom is just another word for delay.
 A delay for matters.
 How long do you think he could do this?
 Before you know it, you guys will get tired of this…and…”

-“Qing jie,” Joanne interrupts, finally turning to her sister with a serious expression.
+“Qing jie,” Joanne interrupted, finally turning to her sister with a serious expression.
 “Our relationship might be odd to everyone.
 But I think we’re going through a test right now.
 You know what’s the most difficult test of all?”

-It’s Elizabeth’s turn to stay silent.
+It was Elizabeth’s turn to stay silent.

 “Distance.
-You know how many people use distance as an excuse for breakup?
+You know how many people use distance as an excuse for their breakup?
 How many people gave in to cheating because they felt lonely or otherwise abandoned?
 When they could just work on their communication skills.
-If they have a strong commitment with one another, they wouldn’t break up.
+If they have a strong commitment to one another, they wouldn’t break up.
 Assumptions and fake support tear people apart.
 People don’t just break up because of misunderstandings.
 It’s the inability to understand or put forth the effort of communicating with one another.”

-“Qiao, people aren’t wrong because they can’t pass through that test.
+“Qiao, people aren’t wrong because they can’t pass that test.
 They are human.
 They’re not perfect.
 You can’t just dismiss it as senseless actions.
 It just proves that marriage secures the relationship better.”

 “I’m not saying they’re wrong.
 I’m just saying it’s wrong to think marriage could keep people together.
 If they can’t get past a little test of time, what good does marriage do?
 Is that supposed to be a contract or some sort of chain or a way of controlling the other party?
-If they want to get marry, get marry.
+If they want to get married, get married.
 Don’t use excuses such as fear of losing one another.”